slaughterjames/static/README.md

 ~ $ /opt/static/static.py --help
 [*] Arguments:
-Usage: [required] --target --type --modules [all|specific] --output -- debug --listmodules --help
+Usage: [required] --target --type --modules [all|specific] --force --output -- debug --listmodules --help
 Example: /opt/static/static.py --target 123.exe --type pe --modules all --output /your/directory --debug Required Arguments:
 --target - file that will be analyzed
 --type - pe, elf, office, pdf
 --modules - all or specific
 Optional Arguments:
---output - choose where you wish the output to be directed --listmodules - prints a list of available modules and their descriptions --debug - prints verbose output to the screen
+--force - force analysis type even if the header details don't match --output - choose where you wish the output to be directed --listmodules - prints a list of available modules and their descriptions --debug - prints verbose output to the screen